UAE: Work from home, flexible hours for many parents as kids go back to school

 On Thursday, the Federal Authority for Government Human Resources' (FAHR) announced that government employees would be granted flexible working hours to drop off their kids on Monday and those with children in nursery and kindergarten could avail the flexibility for the entire week.

-"On Monday, after school, my wife and I took Ilham out to her favorite restaurant for a meal.
-She was very happy, especially because she has a bag with her favorite cartoon character.
-The real challenge will begin next week when she realizes that she has to do this for several hours every day,” he added.
+"On Monday, after school, my wife and I took Ilham out to her favourite restaurant for a meal.
+She was very happy, especially because she has a bag with her treasured cartoon character.
+The real challenge will begin next week when she realises that she has to do this for several hours every day,” he added.

 The FAHR scheme would also apply to important events throughout the school year — from parent-teacher meetings to graduation ceremonies.
 The period of flexibility will not exceed three hours and can be taken at one time, or can be divided into the morning and evening periods.

-Executive admin Umm Saad, who works at Dubai Electricity and Water Authority said her department benefitted from the policy.
-They were given a ‘Happy 2 Hours Leave’ which they could avail of at any time this week.
+Executive admin Umm Saad, who works at Dubai Electricity and Water Authority, said her department benefitted from the policy.
+They were given a ‘Happy 2 Hours Leave’ which they can avail at any time this week.
 “I was able to drop my 11-year-old son Saad on Monday without the stress of dealing with the usual back to school traffic and the rush that comes with it,” she said.
-“The two hours made a huge difference and I was very grateful for it.”
+“Those two hours made a huge difference and I was very grateful for it.”

-Apart from government entities, several private companies also gave its employees flexible work options.
+Apart from government entities, several private companies also gave their employees flexible work options.

 For Manjula Manoj, an Indian mother of two, this is a “tough week” with both her children starting school on Monday.
 "I had to prepare early to drop my daughter off at school.
 Even though my office has flexible hours, I wanted to avoid being late, so I had to skip the gym to ensure I could drop my kid off and be at the office on time."